-- Updated to correspond with state's model - Added language if a report is of a high level of severity then an investigation will be initiated immediately, but not later than 24 hours - Listed additional resources, including FCPS brochure "Youth Gang Involvement"

-3. Where are your gang policy/regulations located/electronically communicated?
-Policy and regulation are located on the FCPS Web site: https://apps.fcps.org/legal/?type=R https://www.fcps.org/centraloffice/security-emergency-management

-4. What educational gang awareness programs does your school system provide to students, staff, and volunteers?
+- Updated to correspond with state's model - Added language if a report is of a high level of severity then an investigation will be initiated immediately, but not later than 24 hours - Listed additional resources, including FCPS brochure "Youth Gang Involvement" FCPS Policy 423 Gang Activity was amended 11/11/20 as follows: - Amended to include a Policy Statement, Purpose, Definitions, Standards/Prohibitions, and Delegation of Authority - 3.
+Where are your gang policy/regulations located/electronically communicated?
+Policy and regulation are located on the FCPS Web site: https://apps.fcps.org/legal/?type=R - 4.
+What educational gang awareness programs does your school system provide to students, staff, and volunteers?